Default roles & access for public projects

 - Stakeholders have full access to Boards or Work in public projects, but they have partial access in private projects.
 For more information, see About access levels, Stakeholder access.

-- Basic users can view and run tests from Test Plans or Test.
-Basic users need the Test Manager extension to get full access, which includes capability to create test plans and add test cases.
+- Basic + Test Plans users can view and run tests from Test Plans or Test.
+Basic users need to upgrade their access level to Basic + Test Plans to get full access, which includes capability to create test plans and add test cases.

 Pipelines/Build and Release